City Manager’s Update

 Now that kids are going back to school in person, it is important for drivers to slow down and watch for children walking or riding their bikes to school.
 Please remember to share the road, watch for children crossing the street and do not block the crosswalk at intersections so children have to walk around your vehicle.
 Also, take extra care when driving through school zones, near playgrounds, parks and residential areas; never pass a vehicle that has stopped for pedestrians; and always stop for crossing guards.
 A few precautions go a long way in keeping children safe.

 Lastly, September also sees the City Council recognizing our local honor roll students.
 Make sure to attend the Council meeting on September 14 for this special event.

 Caitlin Corley, City Clerk

-On Tuesday, September 14, 2021 millions of Californians will vote in the Gubernatorial Recall Election.
-Make sure you are one of them by making a plan to vote!
+On Tuesday, November 8, 2022 millions of Americans will be make their voices heard by voting in the Statewide General Election.
+Make sure you are one of them by making your plan to vote!

 Once you complete your ballot (be sure to sign the envelope!), you can mail it in OR you can drop off your ballot at ANY Vote Center, Ballot Drop-off Location or any participating City/Town Hall throughout the county.
-We have secure outdoor ballot boxes in front of Colma Town Hall and in front of the Colma Community Center!
+We have secure ballot boxes in front of Colma Town Hall and the Colma Community Center.

 Your vote is your voice as an American citizen.
-It’s your opportunity to be heard and to have a say in important issues that affect your community.
+It’s your opportunity to be heard, to hold elected officials accountable for their decisions and to have a say in important issues that affect your community.
 Make your plan to vote today!